Probing Predictions on OOD Images via Nearest Categories: Introduction

 \section{Introduction}

-A large amount of machine learning research focuses on improving classifier accuracy under the premise that test data is similar enough to training data to warrant good generalization.
-Recently, however, there has been much interest in the behavior of deep neural networks on out-of-distribution~(OOD) data.
+Understanding how neural networks generalize is an ongoing endeavor for machine learning researchers.
+Many generalization properties for in-distribution data have been discovered~\citep{geirhos2020shortcut,sagawa2020investigation,dasgupta2022distinguishing,chan2022transformers}.
+However, how deep neural networks generalize on out-of-distribution~(OOD) data is less studied.
 In this context, OOD could mean that the inputs come from previously unseen categories~\citep{salehi2021unified, yang2021generalized}, or that the inputs have been adversarially perturbed~\citep{madry2017towards} or corrupted~\citep{hendrycks2019robustness}.
 Studying OOD generalization may improve the reliability of machine learning systems.
 Another goal comes from semi-supervised and self-supervised learning, where the model propagates labels to unlabeled data~\citep{van2020survey}.
 Identifying clear patterns in OOD behavior can aid engineers in choosing among many methods.

 Unfortunately, predictions on OOD data can be mysterious.
 For example, adversarially robust training methods often involve regularizing the network so that it predicts the same label on both a training example and on all points in a small $\epsilon$-ball around the example~\citep{madry2017towards, zhang2019theoretically}.
 Such methods only specify a \emph{local} constraint on prediction behavior.
 At first glance, it may be tempting to guess that training to be robust in a small $\epsilon$-ball should not affect predictions on other parts of the input space.
 However, it has become clear that robust training can cause substantial differences in \emph{global} behavior.
 For example, it may lead to excessive invariances~\citep{jacobsen2018excessive, tramer2020fundamental}, improve transfer learning~\citep{salman2020adversarially}, or change confidence on OOD data~\citep{hein2019relu}.